BigAlzz/mychat/README.md

-# LLM Chat App with WebSearch that tries to do a deep dive and then summarize Social Media and other web based information
+# LLM Chat App with WebSearch Tool Qwen2.5 Deepseek R1
 A modern React TypeScript application for interacting with local LLM models through LM Studio.
 This app provides a sleek interface for chatting with AI models, performing local file searches, and managing model settings.

 ## Features